Tityus (genus): Venom

 The genus Tityus is most well known for its venomous species.
 Tityus serrulatus venom contains a powerful neurotoxin that affects almost all anatomical body systems.
 The most dangerous species in the genus Tityus is serrulatus.
 The nature of their venom and its ability to impact the entire body make Tityus serrulatus a particularly dangerous species.
-However, their stings are not often lethal, may be due to low venom mass injected.
+However, their stings are not often lethal, which may be due to low venom mass injected.
 Young children and seniors are at a higher risk of death than the general population.
 Many factors are important for determining how dangerous a scorpion sting will be.
 Variables such as venom composition, location of the sting, and the overall health makeup of the victim in question play a role in determining the lethality of a sting.
 Scorpion stings are the most common cause of envenomation in Brazil, and are seen as a risk in urban environments.
 Scorpions in the genus Tityus have been studied by medical researchers for the purpose of identifying and understanding the toxins produced by various species.

 Behavior

-Little is known and fully understood about scorpion behavior in the genus Tityus.
-This is especially true regarding reproduction.
-However, several species of Tityus (including Tityus serrulatus) is parthenogenic.
-Scorpions are oviparous, which means they lay eggs.
-Parthenogenesis is the process of laying unfertilized eggs.
-This survival strategy may contribute to their success in a variety of environments.
-It is believed that females use a form of chemical communication to induce male courtship.
-After being exposed to compounds associated with female scorpions, male scorpions will alter their behavior and perform behaviors characteristic of courtship.
-Tityus scorpions use their stingers for defense, which is a behavior demonstrated by both sexes.
-Venom is energetically expensive to create, so scorpions only use their stinger when seriously threatened.
+Little is yet understood about scorpion behavior in the genus Tityus.
+This is especially true of reproductive aspects, although some general patterns are known.
+Unlike the majority of arachnids that are oviparous, (i.e. hatching from eggs), in contrast all scorpions including those of the genus Tityus are viviparous, with live births.
+Notably, several species of Tityus (including Tityus serrulatus) are parthenogenic, a process that allows females to reproduce without fertilization.
+This survival strategy may contribute to their success in challenging environments.
+When in contrast the two sexes undergo a mating process, the females can use chemical communication to induce male courtship.
+After being exposed to compounds associated with female scorpions, the males will alter their activity and perform behaviors characteristic of courtship.

+Tityus, like other scorpions use the stingers for both subduing prey items but also for defense, which is a behavior demonstrated by both sexes.
+Venom is energetically expensive to create, so scorpions only use their stinger defensively when seriously threatened.